 In May 2001, with right-wing support, the richest man in Italy, billionaire media tycoon Silvio Berlusconi (owner of three private TV networks) swept to victory as prime minister.
 Calling for a "revolution" in Italy, Berlusconi promised a million and a half new jobs, pension hikes, epic tax cuts, anticrime bills, and beefed-up public works projects.

-In 2002, Italians abandoned their long-beloved lire and began trading in euros along with their neighbors to the north, including France and Germany -- a total of 12 countries (but not Britain).
+In 2002, Italians abandoned their long-beloved lire and began trading in euros along with their neighbors to the north, including France and Germany.
 As the new currency went into effect, counterfeiters and swindlers had a field day; one elderly woman in Rome who was cashing a benefit check, unwittingly paid the equivalent of 600 U.S. dollars for a cup of cappuccino.
 But in general, the transition went relatively smoothly, especially among businesses.

 Unlike France and Germany, Prime Minister Berlusconi proved to be a valuable ally of the United States when it went to war against Iraq in 2003.
 Berlusconi has attacked "Saddam apologists" who want to try to regain power through terrorist activity.
 A great deal of Italy, however, does not take the position of its prime minister and is highly critical of the way the U.S. has handled the war in Iraq.